Cognigy/Documentation/docs/en/docs/ai/billing.md

 ## Knowledge AI

-Knowledge AI allows our customers to build RAG-based pipelines powered by Large Language Models.
+Knowledge AI allows Cognigy customers to build RAG-based pipelines powered by Large Language Models.
 Please note that Knowledge AI is a separately licensed product feature and requires a license agreement with Cognigy.
-You can [learn more about Knowledge AI](./knowledge-ai/overview.md) in our dedicated documentation.
+To learn more about Knowledge AI, refer to the [documentation](./knowledge-ai/overview.md).

 Knowledge AI is licensed by *Knowledge Chunks* and *Knowledge Queries*.
 While the former will define a *hard-limit* on how much data can be ingested into the Knowledge AI solution, the latter defines how often a query can be placed in order to retrieve a relevant Chunk of knowledge.